IcePanorama/TwitchClipsDLer/README.md

 # TwitchClipsDLer

-A quickly hacked together tool meant to make downloading many Twitch clips at the same time easier.
+A quickly hacked together tool meant to make downloading many Twitch clips at once easier.

 I originally made this script in an hour or two back on July 16th, 2022.
 I'm a bit of a data hoarder and so this script helps me archive twitch clips that I've made.
 I've been meaning to clean it up for some time now and I'm hoping to learn how to use git in the process.